7 Style Secrets From Tessa Thompson’s Sorry to Bother You You Probably Missed

 Thus, bringing her to life required research and imagination.

-"I had to read the script a few times to fully digest what I read," the film's lead makeup artist, Kirsten Coleman, told E!
+"I had to read the script a few times to fully digest what I read," the film's makeup department head, Kirsten Coleman, told E!
 News.
 "From what I understood, it was a very comic book, anime-inspired film, at least in terms of how the characters were described."

 Thanks to Kirsten and costume designer Deirdra Govan, the clothing and makeup in the film played a very big role in bringing Boots' story to life.
 Yet, while brilliant many of their well-thought out decisions were subtle and easy to miss.